Dano-Sato/REMO-Library-in-pygame/README.md

 REMO Library in Pygame is useful wrapper of the pygame library.

+The Library is presented by Dano Sato in RealMono Inc.

 It supports scene control, and useful objects in pygame.